Commanding a knowledge of all the key blogging terms is essential if you want to grow a profitable blog.

 A mashup of the words “gonzo” and “blog” which is a first-person recording of a particular activity.

 Good Bye Cruel World.
 This term is often used by someone who decides to discontinue their blog.
+Avoid these blogging mistakes and you’ll steer clear of needing to GBCW your blog anytime soon.

 A distasteful combination of the words “gulag” and “blog” that’s often used to describe a depressing blog post.